stacks-network/docs/README.md

 ## Running and building the site locally

-If you are interested in contributing to the site and making changes, please refer to our [contributing guide here](https://docs.stacks.co/contributing).
+If you are interested in contributing to the site and making changes, please refer to our [contributing guide here](https://docs.stacks.co/contribute).

+If you are interested in translation this site to multiple languages, please refer to the [translations guide](https://docs.stacks.co/contribute/translations)

 ## Generated documentation